 Summary statistics from published GWAS

 We used summary statistics from published GWAS of SBP and DBP provided by BioBank Japan Project (BBJ), Million Veteran Program (MVP), as well as UK BioBank and the International Consortium of Blood-Pressure Genome Wide Associations Studies (UKBB + ICBP).
-Details are provided in Supplementary Table 10.
-Because some of TOPMed European ancestry participants also participated in the UKBB+ICBP meta-analysis, we performed GWAS of SBP and DBP using all self-reported White individuals in the TOPMed dataset, and then applied a procedure to “remove” the contribution of this GWAS from the overall UKBB+ICBP GWAS summary statistics [56] as described in Supplementary Note 2.
+Details are provided in Supplementary Table 12.
+Because some of TOPMed European ancestry participants also participated in the UKBB+ICBP meta-analysis, we performed GWAS of SBP and DBP using all self-reported White individuals in the TOPMed dataset (i.e. participants included in both TOPMed training and testing datasets), and then applied a procedure to “remove” the contribution of this GWAS from the overall UKBB+ICBP GWAS summary statistics [56] as described in Supplementary Note 2.

 Polygenic Risk Scores